Polk Salad Annie: Song

-The song vividly recreates the Southern roots of Tony Joe White's childhood and his music reflects this earthy rural background.
+The song is intended to recreate the Southern roots of Tony Joe White's childhood and his music reflects this earthy rural background.
 As a child he listened not only to local bluesmen and country singers but also to the Cajun music of Louisiana, the hybrid of traditional musical styles introduced by French settlers at the turn of the century.

 His roots lie in the swamplands of Oak Grove, Louisiana, where he was born in 1943.
 Situated just west of the Mississippi River, it's a land of cottonfields, where pokeweed, or "poke" grows wild, and alligators lurk in moss-covered swamps.
 "I spent the first 18 years of my life down there", said White.
 "My folks raised cotton and corn.
 There were lotsa times when there weren't too much to eat, and I ain't ashamed to admit that we've often whipped up a mess of poke sallet.
 Tastes alright too — a bit like spinach."
 In the song, after gathering the leaves, Annie drags them home in a 'tote sack'.
 The alligators are used to her antics, despite the fact that they were chomping the Granny.
 Her mother worked in a chain gang, while her father was lazy and no-count, with a bad back, and her brothers were stealing the watermelons out of the narrator's truck patch.
 The song's intro is spoken, as well as the lines between the chorus, the other two verses, and the outro.
 White makes grunting and other nonsensical noises, especially towards the ending of the instrumental as well as the outro.

 In a January 17, 2014, interview with music journalist Ray Shasho, White explained the thought process behind the writing of "Polk Salad Annie" and "Rainy Night in Georgia".

 I heard "Ode to Billie Joe" on the radio and I thought, man, how real, because I am Billie Joe, I know that life.
 I've been in the cotton fields.
 So I thought if I ever tried to write, I'm going to write about something I know about.
 At that time I was doing a lot of Elvis and John Lee Hooker onstage with my drummer.
 No original songs and I hadn't really thought about it.
 But after I heard Bobbie Gentry I sat down and thought … well I know about polk because I had ate a bunch of it and I knew about rainy nights because I spent a lot of rainy nights in Marietta, Georgia.
 So I was real lucky with my first tries to write something that was not only real and hit pretty close to the bone, but lasted that long.
 So it was kind of a guide for me then on through life to always try to write what I know about.